kkrogs/Kourtneys-Employee-Management-System/README.md

 From there, you can start the application.
 This applicaion allows the user to:

+                'View all departments',
+                'View all roles',
+                'View all employees',
+                'Add a department',
+                'Add a role',
+                'Add an employee',
+                'Update an employee role',
+                'Update an employee manager',
+                "View employees by department",
+                'Delete a department',
+                'Delete a role',
+                'Delete an employee',
+                'No Action'

-Please see video below for instructions on how to run the program:
+Please see video below for full instructions on how to run the program:

 # License
 This project is licensed under the MIT license.